tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 RabbitMQ 版/产品简介/相关概念/Exchange_intl_en.md

 ## Concept

-Exchange is a message routing agent in TDMQ for RabbitMQ.
-A producer sends a message to an exchange, which then routes the message to one or more queues based on its attributes or content (or discards it).
-Then, a consumer pulls it from such queues for consumption.
+Exchange acts as an agent for message routing in TDMQ for RabbitMQ.
+It receives a message sent from a producer and routes the message to one or more queues based on its attributes or content (or discards it), so that the message can be pulled for consumption by a consumer.

 TDMQ for RabbitMQ currently supports three types of exchange: direct, fanout, and topic.